Tony-Luu/Tony-Luu/Calor Problems and Solutions.md

 # Animation Issues

 ## The Problem
 The character would sometimes flicker between animation states such as jumping, falling, landing, and preparing to jump.
+Also, the grabbing animation for the character would face the wrong way when the character tries to grab an object on the other side of it.

 ## The Solution
 My solution was to implement a Finite State Machine that manages all of the conditions of the state changes.
 I used enumeration to keep track of all of the animation states to make it work with the animator as I used an integer for state transitions.
 One of the methods for fixing the transitions for jumping and falling was to use the character's velocity to trigger the jumping and falling.
 For jumping, the player's velocity must be above 0 to trigger the jumping state and for falling, the player's velocity must be below 0 to trigger the falling state.
+The issue with the wrong facing for the grabbing animation was fixed by freezing the character's X rotation so when the character grabs an object, the state transitions into grabbing and the facing is frozen to match the animation.